-- Maintaining a peaceful, safe, and clean neighborhood and community. - Sharing open and honest bi-lingual communication. - Helping each other address concerns and solve problems. - Providing a needed public service for the benefit of the whole community. - Respecting others and their properties. - Partnering to sustain the overall surroundings and economic environment of the neighborhood. - Address the unique needs of diverse communities
+- Maintaining a peaceful, safe, and clean neighborhood and community. - Sharing open and honest communication. - Helping each other address concerns and solve problems. - Providing a needed public service for the benefit of the whole community. - Respecting others and their properties. - Partnering to sustain the overall surroundings and economic environment of the neighborhood

-To accomplish these goals, Open Door and Washington County are united in support of the commitments described below.
+To accomplish these goals, Open Door, Aloha United Methodist, and Washington County are united in support of the commitments described below.